 This section specifies the parameters that MAY be used to select optional features of the payload format and certain features or properties of the bitstream or the RTP stream.
 The parameters are specified here as part of the media type registration for the HEVC codec.
-A mapping of the parameters into the Session Description Protocol (SDP) [RFC4566] is also provided for applications that use SDP.
+A mapping of the parameters into the Session

+Expires December 2, 2015 Wang, et al [Page 50] Description Protocol (SDP) [RFC4566] is also provided for applications that use SDP.
 Equivalent parameters could be defined elsewhere for use with control protocols that do not use SDP.